CristianEduardMihai/ansi-utf8-subtitle-converter/README.md

 # ANSI-UTF8 Subtitle Converter

 A lot of subtitles are available in the ANSI encoding, which can cause issues with displaying diacritics correctly.

-This tool converts ANSI-encoded subtitles to UTF-8, ensuring that characters like `ț` are displayed correctly instead of incorrect representations like `þ`.
+This tool converts ANSI-encoded subtitles to UTF-8, ensuring that characters like `ț` are displayed correctly instead of something like `þ`.

 ## Features